 - Fistulography is an X-ray of the fistula after a contrast solution is injected.

-- Magnetic resonance imaging may be used for fistulas that are very difficult to find.
+- MRI may be used for fistulas that are very difficult to find.

 Other options include:

 - Fistula probe, an instrument specially designed to be inserted through a fistula

 - Anoscope, a small endoscope used to view the anal canal